Less is More: Towards Simple Graph Contrastive Learning: Related works

 GraphCL \citep{You2020GraphCL} systematizes augmentation strategies tailored to graph data.
 To handle non-homophilous graphs, DSSL \citep{Teng2022DSSL} and HGRL \citep{Chen2022HGRL} exploit global and high-order information.
 While HGCL relies on augmentations, DSSL assumes an underlying graph generation process, which may not align with real-world scenarios.
 Despite these advances, augmentation-based methods have notable limitations: their performance is highly sensitive to the chosen augmentations, with no universally optimal strategy.
 In addition, they tend to bias the encoder toward low-frequency components, while overlooking high-frequency information that is essential for learning on heterophilic graphs \citep{Liunian2022}.
 More recently, EPAGCL \citep{XuEPAGCL2025} combines edge addition and deletion, generating augmented views by adding or dropping edges according to weights derived from the Error Passing Rate (EPR).

 To overcome the drawbacks of augmentation-based methods, augmentation-free approaches have been proposed.
 Graphical Mutual Information (GMI) \citep{peng2020gmi} directly estimates MI between input features and representations of nodes and edges, eliminating the need for data augmentation.
 L-GCL \citep{zhang2022LGCL} also avoids augmentations but focuses primarily on homophilic graphs.
 SP-GCL \citep{Wang2023SPGCL} overcomes this by capturing both low- and high-frequency components, making it effective for heterophilic structures.
 GraphACL \citep{Teng2023GraphACL} further removes reliance on both augmentations and homophily assumptions, achieving robust performance across varying graph types.
 More recent methods adopt spectral strategies to replace augmentation entirely.
 PolyGCL \citep{chen2024polygcl} employs learnable polynomial filters to construct spectral views with varying frequency responses.
 LOHA \citep{Loha2025} directly contrasts natural low- and high-pass components in the spectral domain to facilitate contrastive learning.
 Similarly, AFECL \citep{LiAFECL2025} introduces an edge-centric contrastive framework that operates without any form of augmentation.
-GraphECL \citep{xiaographecl2024} targets fast inference by coupling a GNN with an MLP that mimics its computations, but this limits flexibility and still requires negative samples; unlike our method, the MLP serves solely to accelerate inference rather than to provide a complementary view for noise cancellation, highlighting a fundamental conceptual difference.
 SDMG \citep{zhu2025sdmg} employs two dedicated low-frequency encoders to extract global signals, promoting a diffusion-based self-supervised learning scheme.